subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

 ### Distribution of Positive Returns

 We start by subsetting the dataframe to pick out only the necessary columns, i.e., the time and the adjusted close price.
-Since NIFTY50 is an index, there is no corporate action like dividends or stock split associated with it, so the adjusted close price will be the same of the close price.
+Since NIFTY50 is an index, there is no corporate action like dividends or stock split associated with it, so the adjusted close price will be the same as the close price.

 ```python
 df2 = df[['time', 'timestamp', 'adjclose']].sort_values('timestamp', ascending = True)
 ```

-Similar to scenario described by Morgan, consider an investor who performs a trade for different periods ranging from 1 day to 10 years.
+Similar to the scenario described by Morgan, consider an investor who performs a trade for different periods ranging from 1 day to 10 years.
 That means, the investor buys the index (well, I know you cannot directly buy the index, but think of there is an ETF with no exit load and no expense ratio) at any random point in time, holds it for $d$ days and then sell it on the $d+1$-th day, irrespective of the price.
-The choice of $d$ will be varying from 1 day, 3 days, and even to 10 years.
+The choice of $d$ will vary from 1 day, 3 days, and even to 10 years.

 Here's a bit of code that calculates the returns according to the formula.